Proshot Kalami

 Fellow 2024-2025

-Proshot Kalami's research is on multimedia performances, digital activism and citizen journalism with a special focus on gender and on the global south resp. migration.
-Among other topics she investigates virtual aesthetics of Iranian queer visual artists in the diaspora.
-She reseraches specific media and communication practices in the field of screen studies, digital storytelling as well as social media and video art.
+Proshot Kalami's research is on multimedia performances, digital activism and citizen journalism with a special focus on gender performativity in the global south, cultures and migration.
+Among other topics she investigates aesthetics of Iranian queer visual artists in the diaspora.
+She researches specific media and communication practices in the field of screen studies, digital storytelling as well as video art.
 At LIAS in Culture and Society, she explores these topics with regard to the #WomanLifeFreedom movement in Iran and its international resonance spaces.

 Abstract